george-ajayiola/ingress-certmanager/README.md

 # Kubernetes Deployment with Ingress and TLS

-This guide covers the steps to deploy an application to Kubernetes, set up Ingress for routing traffic, manage TLS certificates with cert-manager, and create a DNS A record.
+This guide covers the steps to deploy an application to Kubernetes, set up Ingress for routing traffic, manage TLS certificates with cert-manager.

 ## Prerequisites
 - A Kubernetes cluster